kstenerud/concise-encoding/cbe-specification.md

     [94 e0 4e 68 74 74 70 73 3a 2f 2f 65 78 61 6d 70 6c 65 2e 6f 72 67 2f 63 69 74 69 65 73 2f 66 72 61 6e 63 65 23 70 61 72 69 73]
     = remote reference to https://example.org/cities/france#paris, where "paris" is the local marker ID in that document

-### Constant

-Constants are not supported in CBE.
-An encoder **MUST** encode the value the constant represents instead.